 Seminars are more instructional.
 They are spaces for mentorship, learning, and exchange guided by organizers.
 For example, the ALTA43 session “Softening the Blow: Translating Racialized Language” might be a good fit for the seminar model.
 Organizers with knowledge of the subject would prepare brief theoretical texts or practical examples for participants to read in advance of the seminar.
 From the common ground of these shared readings and examples, organizers would lead seminar participants into a greater understanding of how translators can navigate moments of othering in the source text, and how to approach translating texts that participate in racism.

 - Title: (80 characters or fewer) for roundtables, this must be in the form of a question that will prompt discussion.
 Examples might include: “What is the future of international literature?”, “What are the ethical implications of translating queer authors?”, "What are some creative approaches to translating idiomatic phrases?", or “How can we best train new literary translators?”;

-- Organizer Information: names, email addresses (NOTE at least one organizer must be a current ALTA member in order to propose a roundtable or seminar, and organizers may only propose ONE seminar or roundtable);
+- Organizer Information: names, email addresses, and 400-character bios for your two or three organizers (NOTE at least one organizer must be a current ALTA member in order to propose a roundtable or seminar, and organizers may only propose ONE seminar or roundtable);

 - Description: a description (800 characters or fewer) of the roundtable or seminar’s subject and goals, which will be used in the call for participants and the final program;